stephenlautier/angular-typescript/README.md

 npm install
 bower install
 ```
+- Temporarily fix
+Copy the bower_components folder and paste them in build, to get it working
 - Ensure that [Gulp](http://gulpjs.com/) is installed.
 If you need to install it, use the following command:
 ```
 npm install -g gulp